zulip/zulip/api_docs/incoming-webhooks-overview.md

 # Incoming webhook integrations

 An incoming webhook allows a third-party service to push data to Zulip when something happens.
-There's several ways to do an incoming webhook in
+There are several ways to set up an incoming webhook in
 Zulip:

 * Use our [REST API](/api/rest) endpoint for [sending